Antrikshy/antrikshy.github.io/code/_posts/2020-09-06-jekyll-blogging-from-any-computer-on-your-network-with-a-raspberry-pi.md

 It may be more work to set up your preview server as a system service the first time, but if configured properly, it can be a true set-and-forget solution across reboots, including handy commands to stop, start or restart the process.

 I have not set this up for a Jekyll session myself, so I do not have the required configurations handy, but here's a [very concise guide](https://www.raspberrypi.org/documentation/linux/usage/systemd.md) for getting started with that.

+## The Workflow

+I run my server using the `screen` tool.
+I almost never shut my Raspberry Pi down.
+I use it for other things, like [booting up my gaming PC using Alexa](/code/powering-on-my-desktop-pc-using-alexa-and-a-raspberry-pi).

+So all I need to do in order to work on my blog is open up a web browser, point it to the preview server, and edit the project on the Raspberry Pi.

+"How do I edit the project files," you ask?
+There are numerous ways.

+### File Sharing

+You can use built in tools in Windows, macOS and Linux distros to log into the Raspberry Pi and access its files.
+However, you may need to set up the Pi to share its files and directories first, using a package like Samba, which implements a protocol called CIFS to share files.
+Here's [some documentation](https://www.raspberrypi.org/documentation/remote-access/samba.md) to get started, courtesy of the Raspberry Pi Foundation.
+[This may](https://ubuntu.com/tutorials/install-and-configure-samba) also be a helpful resource.

+I use this method, and am able to use local installations of Sublime Text on my Mac and Windows PCs to "live" edit files remotely.

+### SFTP

+If you already have functional SSH to your Raspberry Pi, you should be able to access files over the SFTP protocol without much initial setup on the Pi side.
+You *will* need to set up some access method in your client machines, however.
+Here are [some recommendations](https://www.raspberrypi.org/documentation/remote-access/ssh/sftp.md) from the Raspberry Pi Foundation.

+There may also be an SFTP client available for the text editor of your choice.
+Here are ones for [Sublime Text](https://packagecontrol.io/packages/SFTP), [Atom](https://atom.io/packages/remote-ftp), and [VS Code](https://marketplace.visualstudio.com/items?itemName=suntobright.vscode-sftp).

+### SSHFS

+This is yet another protocol for serving files from a server over the SSH protocol.
+I have not tried this with Raspbian myself, but have used it very successfully between a Linux server and my work Mac for years.
+Here's the [official documentation](https://www.raspberrypi.org/documentation/remote-access/ssh/sshfs.md) for that.

 ## Reference Material